MMTCC Safeguarding Policy

 - Coaching sessions will be held with at least one adult per ten young players

 - For those under the age of ten, one of their parents must be present during the coaching session

 - For school group sessions an adult must be present - if not a teacher, someone who has been authorised by the school

-- The Club requires that physical contact with young players will only be for the development of real tennis skills, treating or preventing an injury or for safety reasons.
+- The Club undertakes to ensure that physical contact with young players and vulnerable adults will only be for the development of real tennis skills, treating or preventing an injury or for safety reasons.
 On no account should there be any form of inappropriate physical contact by coaches, volunteer assistants or club members

-- Appropriate changing facilities are provided and young players will not be expected to change with adults.
-Supervision of changing will be made available as appropriate
+- Appropriate changing facilities are provided, and young players and vulnerable adults will not be expected to change with adults.
+Supervision of changing will be made available as appropriate.

-- Photography of young players will be of groups only and if individually (for example, competition winners receiving awards), parental permission will be sought.
+- Photography of young players will be of groups only and if individually, for example of competition winners receiving awards, parental permission will be sought.
 Photographs of individuals will only be posted on the Club’s website with parental consent

 - The Club has adopted the Tennis and Rackets Association’s Anti-Bullying Policy (page 5)